magwenelab/chronic_crypto_evolution/README.md

         - GenBank = GCF_000091045.1

-## FungalPop_output
+## WeavePop_output
-This folder contains subfolders for each patient with read depth plots produced by the FungalPop pipeline.
+This folder contains subfolders for each patient with read depth plots produced by the WeavePop pipeline.
 Each plot file is named with the DOI when the associated sample was collected.

-This folder also contains output files from post-processing the FungalPop output using the scripts in the FungalPop_scripts folder.
+This folder also contains output files from post-processing the WeavePop output using the scripts in the WeavePop_scripts folder.

-## FungalPop_scripts
+## WeavePop_scripts
-This folder contains the scripts used to process the files created by the FungalPop pipeline.
+This folder contains the scripts used to process the files created by the WeavePop pipeline.

 ### Extracting genes within structural variants
 * sv_genes_intersect.sh - obtains gene IDs located within structural variants by intersecting the called deletion and duplication regions with the gene annotation file.